History of Norsk Data: Bust

 During the mid-1980s, the market shifted such that customers went away from purchasing hardware and instead wanted complete systems including software, preferably tailor-made for the industry.
 This was a disadvantage for ND, as they had their advantage in designing hardware systems.
 Their lack of industry-specific software was combined with that all software development was outsourced, which meant that ND's most important sales arguments were being determined by a third party.
 Another development was the open standards, especially Unix, which was disliked at ND.
 This would remove the vendor lock-in and the well-liked Notis, which was instrumental in creating profits.
 Management had a high pressure from investors to create high growth rates, which again caused the company to choose short-term profit margins ahead of long-term strategic positioning.

 As an increasing number of customers asked for open standard solutions, such as personal computers (PC) and Unix, ND started developing products to meet the demand.
 An ND PC was developed, but sold poorly.
-The Unix variant Ndix was launched in 1985, but was only offered as a last resort to customers only interested in Unix systems.
-Use of Ndix required separate hardware.
-The software was developed by a third party and was so slow that the hardware was out of date by the time the software was completed.
-Many competitors licensed an existing variant of Unix, but ND chose to develop its own.
-In addition, ND chose to not port its software to Unix, despite demands from customers for Sibas and Notis on the Unix platform.
-Sales were further reduced by ND's reluctance to pay software developers to port common programs to Ndix.
+Development of ND's Unix variant, Ndix, began in 1984, leading to an initial release in 1985, but the product was only offered to customers insisting on Unix systems, and Ndix itself was only supported on certain hardware configurations.
+Developed initially by Logica under contract, Ndix development was absorbed by ND but not prioritised, proceeding so slowly that the hardware specified to run each new version was out of date by the time the software was completed.
+In contrast to various competitors who rebadged existing Unix systems as their own, ND chose to develop its own port for its own hardware.
+In addition, chiefly for reasons of cost, ND chose not to port its own software to Unix, despite demands for products such as Sibas and Notis from those customers willing to adopt Ndix.
+Sales were further reduced by ND's reluctance to commission software developers to port their programs to Ndix, such activities typically involving contracts worth hundreds of thousands of dollars and the loan of a system for the porting effort.

 On 9 September 1986, the company's course division invited representatives form the largest customers to a dialog with ND's top management.
 While the management at the time believed they had an excellent product, the customers pointed at several weaknesses in the organization and products.
 In the middle of the meeting, Skår chose to leave to reach another meeting.
 A summary was distributed to all employees and soon was creating headlines in the press.
 The process also created mistrust and doubt within the organization and within a short time all the employees in the course division had quit.